-UNI-GLOBAL - Cross Asset Navigator
+UNI-GLOBAL - Total Return Bonds

-Product Name: Cross Asset Navigator Legal identity identifier: 2221006VGQ1F3CDC0F39 Does this financial product have a sustainable investment objective? □ Yes 🖾 No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it had a proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments A. Summary For other languages, use following link: https://unigestionfile.blob.core.windows.net/public/50cf2c32-4157-4721-b51d- ea22acbc4091.PDF The sub-fund promotes environmental and social characteristics by investing in instruments that operate across the entire value chain.
-The sub-fund considers ESG in two different asset classes that it is holding:
+Product Name: Total Return Bonds Legal identity identifier: 222100E0PY8L2BBVR224 Does this financial product have a sustainable investment objective? □ Yes 🖾 No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it had a proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy ☐ It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments

+A. Summary

-- 1. Equities: The main characteristic promoted is to have an aggregate Greenhouse Gas (GHG) intensity at the portfolio level that is at least 20% lower than that the MSCI AC World Index (the "Equity Index").
-In addition, the sub-fund will favour assets with higher or improving Environmental, Social and Governance (ESG) scores in order to achieve an aggregate portfolio score at least 10% higher than the Equity Index.
-The Equity Index is only used to determine the GHG intensity target and the ESG target of the sub-fund's portfolio; - 2.
-Sovereign bonds: The main characteristic promoted is to have an overall Greenhouse Gas (GHG) intensity lower than the GHG intensity of the Bloomberg Global Treasury Index (BTSYTRUU Index) (the "Sovereign Index"), whose countries in the worst/highest decile (10%) have been removed.
+The Sub-Fund promotes environmental and social characteristics by investing in instruments that operate across the entire value chain.
+The main characteristics promoted is to have an overall Greenhouse Gas (GHG) intensity lower than the GHG intensity of the Bloomberg Global Treasury (BTSYTRUU Index) (the "Sovereign Index"), whose countries in the worst/highest decile (10%) have been removed.
 The sub-fund also targets an overall ESG score better than the ESG score of the Sovereign Index, whose countries in the worse quintile (20%) have been removed.
-The solution of the determine the GHG intensity target and the ESG target of the sub-fund's portfolio.
+The sub-fund also targets an overall ESG score better than the ESG score of the Sovereign Index is only used to determine the GHG intensity target and the ESG target of the sub-fund's portfolio.

-For the equity investments, the sub-fund employs a 4-pillar investment strategy to attain its environmental or social characteristics promoted, including
+The Sub-Fund employs a 3-pillar investment strategy to attain its environmental or social characteristics promoted, including

-- (2) Pillar II: Exclusionary screening based on various ESG aspects, - (3) Pillar III: ESG guidelines aiming at identifying and positively tilting towards investee companies with better ESG scores, and negatively tilting away from the ones with the worst ESG scores, and - (4) Pillar IV: Active ownership aiming at engaging with investee companies on ESG issues where there is a reasonable change of influencing their behaviors and positioning positively.
+- (1) Liquidity Screening, - (2) Pillar I: Exclusionary screening based on various ESG aspects,

+(3) Pillar II: ESG guidelines aiming at identifying and positively tilting towards investee countries with better ESG scores, and negatively tilting away from the ones with the worst ESG scores., and bonds' asset class.
+The CO2e indicator is then combined with the ESG score of portfolio countries that is used to achieve the higher ESG score at portfolio level.